There are 3 vaccines you should get during pregnancy:

 Babies with whooping cough may have to stay in the hospital.
 Complications for your baby can include pneumonia and brain damage.

-The whooping cough vaccine is provided by the HSE to all pregnant women free of charge.
+The whooping cough vaccine is given to all pregnant women free of charge.

 The vaccine cannot give you whooping cough - it does not contain any live bacteria.